These 7 Factors May Lead To Cervical Cancer

-The majority of cases are directly linked to the Human Papiloma Virus (HPV); however, other causes have been studied.
+The majority of cases are directly linked to the Human Papillomavirus (HPV); however, other causes have been studied.

-Because so many people are unaware, we want to share these 7 factors that have been linked with the development of cervical cancer.
+Because so many people are unaware, we want to share these 7 factors that experts have linked with the development of cervical cancer.
 Let’s take a look together!

 1. Human Papiloma Virus (HPV)

-98% of the precancerous lesions that develop into cervical cancer are linked with certain types of the Human Papiloma Virus.
+98% of the precancerous lesions that develop into cervical cancer could have some sort of link with certain types of the Human Papillomavirus.

 Men are carriers of the virus and transmit it to women during sexual relations.

-So far, one of the most effective methods to prevent infection is by getting vaccinated.
-The vaccine is given between the ages of 9 and 45 in three doses.
+So far, one of the most effective methods to prevent infection is getting a vaccine.
+The vaccine is for people between the ages of 9 and 45 in three doses.